risan3745-stack/convert-kivy-app-to-APK/README.md

 9. download the zip file
 10. extract the zip file
 11. you should get your apk!!!!!!!!
+12. (If you would also like an .aab file, UNCOMMENT line 308
-12. (IF YOU GET AN ERROR DURING THE ACTION, DONT HESATATE TO POST AN ISSUE!!!!!!!!)
+13. (IF YOU GET AN ERROR DURING THE ACTION, DONT HESATATE TO POST AN ISSUE!!!!!!!!)